usertam/openssh/README.md

 The following digital signature algorithms from liboqs are supported (assuming they have been enabled in liboqs). **Note that not all variants of all algorithms are enabled by default; algorithms that are enabled by default are marked with an asterisk; should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-fork#code-generation)**.

-- `oqsdefault`* (see [here](https://github.com/open-quantum-safe/openssh-portable/wiki/Using-liboqs-supported-algorithms-in-the-fork) for what this denotes)
 <!--- OQS_TEMPLATE_FRAGMENT_LIST_SIGS_START -->
 - **DILITHIUM**:`dilithium2`*, `dilithium3`, `dilithium4`
 - **FALCON**:`falcon512`*, `falcon1024`